Feyerabend/bb/workbook/projects/ch02/mem/MEM2.md

+## Project

+*Explore memory in relation to application or a e.g. VM.
+Make a simple garbage collector, and handle memory with some functions for memory management.
+Explore how a second memeory may expand the primary, and how virtual memory can function.*

+*Prerequisties: Familiary with garbage collectors function in general, how virtual memory works in principal, and how memory management works.*

 ### Code

 The provided code simulates a simple memory management system and a basic virtual machine (VM) with an object model.
 Here's what it does: